reactjs/react.dev/src/content/reference/react/use.md

 </Sandpack>
 <DeepDive>

-#### Server components: `await` vs passing a Promise? {/*await-vs-passing-a-promise*/}
+#### Server Components: `await` vs passing a Promise? {/*await-vs-passing-a-promise*/}

-Instead of passing a Promise from a server component to a client component you could `await` the Promise in the server component and pass the data to the client component as a prop:
+Instead of passing a Promise from a Server Component to a Client Component you could `await` the Promise in the Server Component and pass the data to the Client Component as a prop:

 ```js
 import { fetchMessage } from './lib.js';